 Blog Enhanced

-The arrival of the AI era has indeed enhanced productivity in the software industry, with significant evidence being the surge in traffic on GitHub, which has even led to decreased usability.
+The arrival of the AI era has indeed enhanced productivity in the software industry, with significant evidence being the surge in traffic on GitHub, which has even led to a decline in usability.
 This blog program has also undergone iterations with the help of AI.

-Below, I will clone the blog program, with developers who deploy it referred to as "users," and readers of the deployed blog posts referred to as "visitors."
+Here, we will refer to "developers who clone the blog program and deploy it themselves" as "users," and "readers of the blog posts after deployment" as "visitors."

 CMS

 Previously, the code and article content were mixed in the same repo, and the blog users (currently just me) had to maintain a local deploy branch that contained markdown, images, videos, and some configurations for the site.
-Maintaining both code and articles in a single codebase was cumbersome and prone to errors, making writing articles feel like a website release, which diminished the motivation to write.
-The content of the blog must be decoupled from the blog code.
+Maintaining both code and articles in a single codebase was cumbersome and prone to errors; writing an article felt like a full website release, and even a minor change required a complete container build and deployment.
+This greatly diminished the motivation to write articles.
+Therefore, the content of the blog must be decoupled from the blog code.

 I compared the following solutions: